Teanoodle/Loan_Defaults_Classify/README.md

-# Car Price Prediction Project
+# Loan Defaults Classifier Project

 A machine learning project for classifying loan defaults using different models